On voting rules satisfying false-name-proofness and participation: Model

-When the set of alternatives $\mathcal{A}$ is unstructured, we call $\mathscr{U}_\mathcal{A}$ the \emph{universal domain} of preferences.
+We call $\mathscr{U}_\mathcal{A}$ the \emph{universal domain} of preferences.
 Besides studying this domain, we will be interested in the domain arising from considering as alternatives all the subsets of a given set of \emph{objects} $\mathcal{O}=\{1,\ldots, O\}$ with $O\geq 2$, i.e., the case where $\mathcal{A}=2^\mathcal{O}$.
-Call $\mathscr{U}_\mathcal{O}$ the \emph{domain (of preferences) over subsets of objects}.
+Abusing notation, we call $\mathscr{U}_\mathcal{O}$ the \emph{domain (of preferences) over subsets of objects}.
 Notice that, after some renaming of the alternatives involved, any domain over subsets of objects can be considered a universal domain but, in general, there are universal domains that cannot be considered as domains over subsets of objects.\footnote{For example, if $|\mathcal{A}|=3$ then there is no set of objects $\mathcal{O}$ such that $\mathcal{A}=2^\mathcal{O}$.}